kokoko3k/koko-aio-slang/docs-ng.md

 **LCD antighosting:**<br>
     LCD displays often suffer from high pixel refresh times <br>
-    which produces ghosting when content changes on screen.<br>
+    which produces ghosting when game changes on screen.<br>
     By inducing larger color transitions, it prompts the LCD cells <br>
     to adjust their states more rapidly, thereby reducing ghosting.<br><br>
     To use it, in file config-user.txt, turn the line: <br>